 Our HighKey keto cereal is only $1.50 per serving!
 0 Net Carbs* - 10 Grams Protein - 90 Calories - Grain Free - Gluten Free

-7 Tips for Avoiding the Dreaded Keto Flu
+7 Tips For Avoiding The Dreaded Keto Flu

 Cut the carbs, burn fat, feel amazing – sounds pretty simple, right?
-Before you get to the promised land of the keto diet you have to pay your metabolic dues and shift from burning sugar to burning fat for energy.
+Before you begin keto and get to the promised land of the keto diet you have to pay your metabolic dues and shift from burning sugar to burning fat for energy.
 And the bad news is, your body is going to resist.
 Enter the keto flu.

 The keto flu can last anywhere from a few days to a few weeks and occurs when your body is transitioning from using carbs as its primary fuel source to fat.
 It gets its name from the flu-like symptoms many experience which may include:

 - Feeling sluggish

 - Achy muscles

 - Difficulty concentrating

 As your body starts to burn fat for energy, it will also still be using some sugar (carbs) for energy.
 This in-between phase is where the magic of the keto flu exists.
 Not only are you experiencing a major metabolic shift but you are likely going through a withdrawal from starchy and sugary foods as well.
 The Standard American Diet (SAD)-yes that is a real acronym- is based on carbs like breads, pasta and ice cream.
 Not surprisingly, there is evidence that components of a high-carb diet like gluten and sugar can be addicting.

 There is some individual variability in the duration and severity of the keto flu.
 In fact, some people don’t experience it at all.
 The good news is that with a little planning there are a number of things you can do to minimize symptoms or even avoid the keto flu altogether.